Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Bounds for infinite digraphs and digraph sequences

 does not become arbitrarily small, no matter how large the support $|\mathcal{W}|$ is.
 In comparison, the ratio~(\ref{eq:l2-ratio}) can be made arbitrarily small in an amenable graph with $h_\mathcal{G}=0$.
 To distinguish from the usual PF spectral radius (with a non-normalizable eigenvector), we will denote the spectral radius of $A$ treated as an operator in $l^2(\mathcal{V})$ by $\rltwo(A)\equiv \sup\{|\lambda|:\lambda\in\sigma(A)\}$, with the spectrum

-Regardless of these complications, extending our percolation bounds to infinite graphs is conceptually simple.
+Regardless of these complications, extending our percolation bounds to infinite digraphs is conceptually simple.
 Indeed, e.g., in the case of uniform undirected percolation, the key ob\-servation\cite{Hamilton-Pryadko-PRL-2014} is that percolation transition $p_c$ on any graph $\mathcal{G}$ cannot be lower than that on the universal cover $\widetilde{\mathcal{G}}$, $p_c\ge \tilde p_c$.
 Universal cover is a tree, and the percolation transition on a locally finite tree $\mathcal{T}$ can be found in terms of its branching number\cite{Lyons-1990}, $\tilde p_c=1/\br({\cal T})$.
 It turn, the branching number can be bounded with the \emph{growth} of the tree\cite{Lyons-1990},

 where $|S_m(i)|$ is the number of sites at distance $m$ from the chosen origin $i$; this definition is independent on the choice of the initial site $i$.
-Notice that when the tree $\mathcal{T}=\widetilde{\cal G}$ is a universal cover of a graph $\mathcal{G}$, $|S_m(i)|$ is a number of length-$m$ non-backtracking walks starting at $i$; this number is the same on a graph and its any cover.
-With the help of the corresponding Hashimoto matrices $\tilde H$ and $H$, we can write
+Notice that when the tree $\mathcal{T}=\widetilde{\cal G}$ is the universal cover of a graph $\mathcal{G}$, $|S_m(i)|$ is a number of length-$m$ non-backtracking paths starting at $i$; this number is the same on a graph and its any cover and can be counted with the help of the Hashimoto matrix.

-Furthermore, in a locally-finite connected tree, the number of sites reachable from $i$ in $m$ steps can be counted by combining two terms, $|S_m(a)|$, and $|\bar S_{m-1}(\bar a)|$.
-The first term counts the sites reachable in $m$ non-backtracking steps along a given arc $a$; the second term counts sites reachable in $m-1$ steps going backward from $a$.
-Thus we obtain the generalization of the bound~(\ref{eq:threshold-H}): \begin{theorem} For any locally finite connected graph, the percolation transition is bounded by the inverse growth of its Hashimoto matrix, $p_c\ge 1/\gr(H)$, where